Start with an inspection

 Photo 1: Check the Drive Sprocket for Wear

 Examine the drive sprocket teeth for wear grooves.
 A shiny spot where the drive links engage with the sprocket teeth is OK.
 But if you see wear grooves, replace it.

 Photo 2: Check the Drive Links and Tie Straps for Wear

 Run your finger gently along the bottom edge of each drive link-they should come to a sharp point.
 Then check for wear on the chain’s tie straps.
 If any are worn, as indicated by the dotted lines, replace the chain.

 Measure the remaining portion of the cutting blade.
 If the blade measures 1/8 in. or less, replace with a new chain.

 Lay a straightedge along both sides of the bar.
 The sides should curve outward slightly.
 A bar with a flat edge should be replaced.

 Many DIYers make the mistake of replacing just the chain when their machine isn’t cutting right.
 But the drive sprocket, bar and chain work together as a system, and wear on any one of these three components affects the operation of the others.
 In fact, placing a new chain on a worn drive sprocket can cause rapid chain wear, as well as tensioning and binding problems.
-Since all chain movement starts at the drive sprocket, check it first.
+Since all chain movement starts at the drive sprocket, check it first for chain saw repair.